 Pump and filter:

-It is very important to choose the right size pump for your pool.
+It is very important to choose the right size pump for your pond.
 As a guideline, the pump should be circulating the entire volume of the pond every hour.
 Choose a location for your pump that ensures it won’t be blocked by debris or anything else that could stop the flow.

 Your filter should also be sized to fit the volume of your pond.
 You should try to get a filter that is meant for a pond slightly bigger than yours to ensure the best filtration.
 There are different types of filters so choose the one that is best for your pond.
 Some are mechanical and filter out mostly debris while others use bacteria to break down waste in the water.